10 Unmissable hikes in Thailand

 There’s also a couple of cafes at viewpoint 2, so you can stay for a while and really soak up the view.

 Tip: Hiking to the Phi Phi viewpoint 2 is one of the best things to do on Koh Phi Phi, so the trail can get busy.
 To get the best photos with minimum crowds, arrive early in the morning.
 This is a really popular spot for watching the sunset, so after you’ve taken your photos during the day, come back in the evening to watch the sun go down.
 Watching the sunset from this spot is definitely a great way to spend your evening on Phi Phi.
-Note that no alcohol is allowed on the trail or at the viewpoint and there are signs advising that fines will be given for anyone breaking the rules.
+Note that no alcohol is allowed on the trail or at the viewpoint.
+And, there are signs advising that fines will be given for anyone breaking the rules.

 9. Long Beach hiking trail, Koh Phi Phi - Short walk to a beautiful beach